 \subsection{Problem Formulation}

-Straightforwardly, the received SINR of DUE $u$ at time $t$ (\ref{SINR_u}) is a random variable because of the randomness introduced by small-scale fadings $\vec{h}_{bu}$ and $\vec{h}_{bg}$, as well as the RB allocation.
-Specifically, the RB allocation affects $\Gamma_{u}(t)$ in terms of how many available BSs and interfering BSs will be involved, i.e., $card(\breve{\mathcal{B}}_{o}^{k})$ and $card(\mathcal{B}_{o}^{k})$, respectively.
-Then, with given RB allocation, the transmit beamforming vector $\vec{\omega}_{bu}$ should be designed to adapt to the small-scale fading $\vec{h}_{bu}$.
-Therefore, the corresponding transmission outage probability (TOP) can be formulated as a function of $C_{u}^{k}(t)$ and $\vec{\omega}_{bu}$, given by
+It is clear that the received SINR of DUE $u$ at time $t$, i.e., formula (\ref{SINR_u}), is a random variable {because of the randomness introduced by, e.g., small-scale fadings and RB allocation.} Specifically, the RB allocation affects $\Gamma_{u}(t)$ in terms of how many available BSs and interfering BSs will be involved, i.e., $card(\breve{\mathcal{B}}_{o}^{k})$ and $card(\mathcal{B}_{o}^{k})$, respectively.
+Then, with given RB allocation, the transmit beamforming vector $\vec{w}_{bu}$ should be designed to adapt to $\vec{h}_{bu}$.
+Hence, the corresponding transmission outage probability (TOP) is formulated as a function of $C_{u}^{k}(t)$ and $\vec{w}_{bu}$, given by

-where $\Pr$ outputs the probability calculated with respect to (w.r.t.) the aforementioned small-scale fadings and B2U transmit beamforming vector, with given RB allocation.
-Then, the ergodic outage duration (EOD) of DUE $u$ travelling with trajectory $\vec{q}_{u}(t), \forall t\in[0, T_{u}]$ from $\vec{q}_{u}(I)$ to $\vec{q}_{u}(D)$ can be expressed as
+where $\Pr$ outputs the probability calculated with respect to (w.r.t.) the aforementioned small-scale fadings and {B2D} transmit beamforming vector, for given RB allocation.
+Then, the EOD of DUE $u$ travelling with trajectory $\vec{q}_{u}(t), \forall t\in[0, T_{u}]$ from $\vec{q}_{u}(I)$ to $\vec{q}_{u}(D)$ can be expressed as

-This paper assumes that DUEs move with predefined trajectories $\vec{q}_{u}(t), \forall u\in\mathcal{U}, t\in[0, T_{u}]$ and constant velocity $V_{u}$, then $T_{u}$ in (\ref{EOD_{u}}) can be implied as a fixed parameter posing no impacts on the overall integral.
-Hence, the EOD of arbitrary DUE $u$ is fully determined by $C_{u}^{k}(t)$ and $\vec{\omega}_{bu}$.
+This paper assumes that DUEs move with known trajectories $\vec{q}_{u}(t), \forall u\in\mathcal{U}, t\in[0, T_{u}]$ and constant velocity $V_{u}$, then $T_{u}$ in (\ref{EOD_{u}}) can be implied as a fixed parameter posing no impacts on the overall integral.\footnote{Note that RB allocation and beamforming design are independent of trajectories, which means that the proposed solution is suitable for arbitrary UAV trajectory.
+This setup can be justified by the following facts: 1) as elaborated in Subsection \ref{SubSec_RBallocation}, RB coordination for DUEs depends on the current RB possession of each BS and has nothing to do with DUEs' mobility; and 2) beamforming design depends on the estimated CSI which is related to the corresponding modelling of small-scale fading.
+Therefore, trajectory planning task is trivial in the considered system model and thus excluded from this paper.} Hence, the EOD of arbitrary DUE $u$ is fully determined by $C_{u}^{k}(t)$ and $\vec{w}_{bu}$.
 Without loss of generality, in the following contents of this paper, a specific DUE in Fig. 1 is focused to evaluate our proposed scheme which can be easily applied to other DUEs with orthogonal RB assignment.
-For enhancing the down-link transmission quality of DUE across its travelling trajectory, this paper focuses on minimizing its EOD.
+For enhancing the down-link transmission quality of DUE across its travelling trajectory $\vec{q}_{u}(t)$, this paper focuses on minimizing its EOD.
 Then, the corresponding optimization problem can be stated as